A 100 year History of Organic and Natural Farming in India

 Today, globally, agroecology/regenerative farming/natural farming/organic farming are considered as a viable solution for Sustainable Agriculture.
 India has also entered the global organic farming and market era.

-The blog’s account of the history of Organic Farming teaches us that there were a few dedicated farmers and individuals advancing the cause of sustainable agriculture at a time but this number IS increasing year by year.
+The blog’s account of the history of Organic Farming teaches us that there were a few dedicated farmers and individuals advancing the cause of sustainable agriculture at a time but this number is increasing year by year.
 A few of them are still present, and those that passed away, are also fading from public memory.
 However, it is important that time and again, society at large, revisits them through their work.
 At this phase India is growing but, with many obstacles on the way, such as climate change, a very important and dependent factor, and, other challenges of policies, consumer share etc. An understanding of these problems will go a long way in decision-making and the future.
 During our history of 100 years of organic farming in India, the main “importance” or the “need” of organic/natural farming was sprouted during and after Green Revolution.

 There is also a historical context to ‘How’ India got this far in Agroecology.
 At times, in the present din of business of Organic Food, this aspect is all but forgotten.
 Therefore, Gram Disha Trust endeavors to revisit these important contributions in the last 100 years, which made Bharat” into “India.
 We hope one day, perhaps in our lifetime, we may be able to proudly, on another Independence Day that we belong to the the land – Bharat that is India.